jjnether/obsidian_backup/jnetherton/DA/Meta/TTX.md

 ---
 WEEK OF 8/4

 - For template, read a couple with the template and see if things match (rounding errors and missing settings are ok to see).
-If they match, we can save time by not sending again at the end
+If they match, we can save time by not sending again at the end, assuming the compare looks good also

 Things to check:
 - RTAC firmware/updates to push?